dotnet/source-build-reference-packages/README.md

 # .NET Source-build Reference Packages

-This repository contains source and build scripts for source-buildable reference versions of historical .NET Core packages that are referenced by the [source-build](https://github.com/dotnet/source-build) repo.
+This repository contains source and build scripts for source-buildable reference versions of historical .NET Core packages that are referenced by the [source-build] repo.
 These are used only when building the source-build repo.

+## The `pre-arcade` branch

+This branch doesn't implement [arcade-powered source-build].
+Instead, it generates outputs that are used indirectly by [source-build].
+The outputs are either downloaded as `tar.gz` files from Microsoft, or consumed from a specialty distro package built separately from the rest of source-build.

+`pre-arcade` is maintained for [source-build] branches still using the pre-arcade approach.

 ### Continuous builds